MikoBie/reddit/README.md

 # `Reddit 101`: A short tutorial on how to scrape data from Reddit

-This is a very basic tutorial on scraping data from Reddit.
+This is a very basic tutorial on scraping data from [Reddit](reddit.com).
 Although it is written in _python_ it does not require knowing it very well.
-The tutorial was created for people who will run the interactive notebooks in `Google Colab` but obviously it is possible to run it in `Jupyter Notebook`.
+The tutorial was created for people who will run the interactive notebooks in `Google Colab` but obviously it is possible to use it in `Jupyter Notebook`.
 However, the latter requires being a more advanced user who knows how to install packages on their local machine.

 ## Google Colab

 Users who want to use the tutorial online in `Google Colab` should follow these steps to access these interactive notebooks:

-1. Go to [www.colab.research.google.com](https://colab.research.google.com/) (it is better to have a Google Account but not necessary)
+1. Go to [www.colab.research.google.com](https://colab.research.google.com/) (it is better to have a Google Account but not necessary).
-2. Press GitHub in the popup window
+2. Press GitHub in the popup window or press File and Open notebook.
 3. Type `MikoBie` in the search box (compare the picture below).
 ![github](png/github.png)
 4. Choose `reddit-0.ipynb` and click Open Notebook.